Lauren-Brett/Restaurant-Booking-System-React-Java-Spring/README.md

   - Git/Trello/UXPin

 BRIEF
-Suggested user: Front of House Manager - Books tables on behalf of customers You have been tasked to create a booking system for a brand new restaurant.
+Suggested user: Front of House Manager - Books tables on behalf of customers.

+You have been tasked to create a booking system for a brand new restaurant.
 The restaurant needs a way to book and arrange tables for customers who are booking over the phone.
 This system is for the staff to use.